ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

     1161:	89 d6                	mov    %edx,%esi
     1163:	89 c7                	mov    %eax,%edi
 ```
 Copy the values as arguments to the function call.
-In this case using 2 registers(esi and edi).
+In this case using edi holds the 1st argument, and esi the 2nd argument.

 ```
     1165:	e8 bf ff ff ff       	callq  1129 <add_vars>